LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 Remember, that names are up to you.
-Just like with commit messages, create branch names that will help you remember the branch's purpose.
+Create branch names that will help you remember the branch's purpose.

 Check Your Understanding